-PLEASE NOTE: Be sure to mark your cargo with "EGRIP 2019" to avoid your cargo ending up at Summit!
+PLEASE NOTE: Be sure to mark your cargo with "EGRIP 2022" to avoid your cargo ending up at Summit!

-CPS POLAR FIELD SERVICES contacts: Jessy Jenkins (jessy@polarfield.com) and Robin Abbott (robin.abbott@polarfield.com)
+CPS POLAR FIELD SERVICES contacts: Tracy Sheeley (sheeley @polarfield.com) and Kyli Cosper (kyli@polarfield.com)

 It is necessary for you to enter your shipment into the CPS cargo tracking system (CTS).
-Robin Abbott or Jessy Jenkins (robin or jessy@polarfield.com) will provide you with a password and login.
+Tracy and Kyli will provide you with a password and login.
 You will receive an email from us when we have received your cargo in good order in Kangerlussuaq.